TueHaulund/STP/DOCUMENTATION.md

 Each operation in stplib is defined as a function object and a function template that constructs and returns the object.
 This allows the compiler to infer the types of the constructor arguments, rather than having them stated explicitly.

 In the following sections, the function template signatures that construct each operation is listed.
 The 'sequence' refers to the input given to the transformation, which is passed to each operation.
-Any predicates can be either function objects or lambdas.
+Any predicate can be either function objects or lambdas.
 To pass a regular function as an argument to an operation, use std::function from the &lt;functional&gt; header.

 Boolean Reductions
 ---